Rahul-K-A/FreeRTOS-Posix-Simulator/README.md

 ## Steps to run
 1. Add your additional header files to the `include` folder
-2. Add your additional source files to the `src/app` folder and edit the `CMakeLists.txt` to add the source files
+2. Add your additional source files to the `src/app` folder and edit the `CMakeLists.txt` within the `app` folder to add the source files
 3. Fill in `main.c` to call the functions defined in your additional source and header files
 4. Go back to the root folder of the repo
 5. Open terminal and type the steps below